g1a/starter/README.md

 Once the new project is created, automated scripts will customize it and set up a number of serivces.
 See the section [Description of Features](#description-of-features) below for more information.
 Once the scripts have finished running, you may customize your README file and start coding!

+### Dependency Installation

+Before you begin, make sure that the [Travis CLI tool](https://github.com/travis-ci/travis.rb#installation) has been installed on your system.

 ### Access Token Generation

 Generating and exporting a personal access token for the services below is recommended, as doing this will allow the post-create-project scripts to configure and enable these services automatically.